vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 Because they had just opened, Ionna actually had a 20 cent/kWh deal, and we only paid $14.05 for that full charge - talk about a deal!
-Even if gas was let's say $3 a gallon in Indiana (I didn't get a photo of gas prices nearby, but in late July after more gas price rises, $3.50 was in the area).
+Even if gas was let's say $3 a gallon in Indiana (I didn't get a photo of gas prices nearby, but in late July after more gas price rises, $3.50 was in the area), that's ~4.5 gallons of gas, only enough for 112 miles in an car of average gas mileage (25 MPG).

+We ended up charging for 42 minutes in Lafayette, but that's not because the car needed to - if we were really rushing, we'd hit 80% at keep going, since all EVs (and all battery powered devices) dramatically slow down their rate of charge over 80%.
+But since we were eating a late lunch at the attached Wawa, we just ate our meal and came back to a fully charged car!

 ### Stop 2 - Electrify America in Clarksville, Indiana

-At 8:25pm Eastern, 171 miles from our charging stop in Lafayette, we ended up at an Electrify America station in Clarksville, Indiana with 26% charge left - we stopped in the Walmart, used the restroom, and ate some food, and the car got 97% charged!
+At 8:25pm Eastern, 171 miles from our charging stop in Lafayette, we ended up at an Electrify America station in Clarksville, Indiana with 26% charge left - we stopped in the Walmart, used the restroom, and ate some food, and the car got 97% charged, in 33 minutes!
+Similar to before, we weren't waiting on the car, and from 27% to 80% the car itself estimated it would take only 16 minutes to charge - but we had to eat!

 ## Arriving in Kentucky {#kentucky-arrival}

-We got to our hotel at 9:38pm Eastern time with 68% charge - plenty for our adventures!
+After a 78 mile drive, we then got to our hotel at 9:38pm Eastern time with 68% charge - plenty for our adventures!
+You might notice that's a pretty large range drop for that distance, but I was probably driving a little faster than before since we had plenty of charge to get back to the hotel.

+**Pro Tip - Speed is a huge factor in EV range!** Gasoline is incredibly energy dense, so we often don't realize just how much leeway it gives us.
+For context, one gallon of gasoline is equivalent to 33 kWh of energy ([source](https://en.wikipedia.org/wiki/Gasoline_gallon_equivalent#Gasoline_gallon_equivalent_tables)), which means our ioniq 5, with its

 ## Mammoth Caves